Super Easy Passion Fruit Butter Recipe

 Once the beetroot has cooled, dice it finely and add it to a mixing bowl with your yoghurt, herbs and salt and pepper to taste.
 Mix well and serve with crackers or vegetable sticks.
 Yum!

-Gardening – 5 Plants kids can grow (easily!)
+Gardening – 5 Plants Kids Can Grow (Easily!)

-When choosing a plant for your children to grow there are some great options that with be fun, without too much work (or expense) on your part.
+When choosing plants for your children to grow there are some great options that with be fun, without too much work (or expense) on your part.
 The most important thing to consider is how long it will take for the plant to reach their flowering/fruiting stage.
 The last thing you want is for your children to lose interest and give up because the plant doesn’t seem to be changing or developing.

-1. Herbs
+Herbs

-Herbs are great because kids can instantly recognize that each one has a different smell!
+Herbs are great because kids can instantly recognise that each one has a different smell!
 This is really exciting and is a great way for them to get involved even with choosing which herbs to buy.
-They can simply choose their favorite smelling one.
+They can simply choose their favourite smelling one.
 Many herbs can be purchased mature enough to use which is fantastic.
 You can literally take them home, plant them and start enjoying them straight away.

 702

-1. Tomatoes
+Tomatoes

 In many areas tomatoes grow most of the year and can easily be grown in pots or small garden beds.